Applied Ethics For a Changing World

 Why Bother?

 Because we can do better.
 Because caring we thrive and grabbing we fail.
-Because ethics and civil society require effort, and the payoff is peaceful and resilient communities.
+Because civil society requires effort, and the payoff is thriving communities.
+Because value and quality bring stakeholder loyalty.

-No promises, but an ethical life usually leads to personal abundance, strong friendships, effectiveness at work, and opportunity.
+Ethical behavior usually leads to trust, team effectiveness, abundance, and opportunity.
 People want you around because you make things better.
+In other words, you profit from integrity.

-Every “good” system of ethics, those with practical, sustainable, real-world success, puts civilization and people over profit and power.
-Conversely, “bad” systems cause predictable and avoidable harm (think gang ethics or suicidal cults).
+Every “good” system of ethics, the ones with practical, sustainable, real-world utility, puts civilization and people over excessive profit and power.
+Conversely, “bad” systems cause predictable and avoidable harm, from irritating to dire.

-Ethically conscientious people pay attention to consequences, sincerity, and dependability.
-Listening attentively, they remember and care about others, accept responsibility for mistakes, and approach relationships with calm and supportive warmth.
+Ethically conscientious people pay attention to those consequences, to sincerity, and dependability.
+Listening attentively, they remember and care about others, accept responsibility mistakes, and approach relationships with calm, supportive warmth and intelligence.

-But good or bad, each of us has an ethic — a unique way of moving through life — how we make it all work.
-Thus, reducing it absurdly, good ethics are sustainable, healthy, and improve society, whereas bad ethics leave trails of conflict and destruction.
-The proof is in the results.
+In sum, good or bad, each of us has an ethic — a unique way of moving through life — how we make it all work.
+Similarly, every company has an ethic.
+Good ethics are sustainable, healthy, responsible, and they improve society.
+Bad ethics leave trails of conflict and destruction.

 How to Use This Website